Louisa May Merrifield: Sarah Ricketts

-A spoonful of jam and Rodine
+Murder

 Among her other rather odd eating habits, Ricketts enjoyed eating sweet jams straight from the jar, eating them by spoon.
 She accompanied the jams with either rum or a bottle of stout.
 Louisa Merrifield added Rodine to the jams, a phosphorus-based rodenticide.
 She had purchased it through a local chemist.
 On 12 April 1953, Merrifield told her friend Jessie Brewer that she had to return home to 'lay out' an old woman.
 On Brewer's inquiry as to who had died, Merrifield said "she’s not dead yet, but she soon will be."
 Ricketts died on the evening of 14 April, but Merrifield did not call for a doctor until the next morning.
 She claimed that as Ricketts was clearly dead, she had not wished to call the doctor out late at night.
 Merrifield asked the local Salvation Army band to stand outside the bungalow, playing ‘Abide with Me.’
 Merrifield insisted for Ricketts to be quickly cremated.
-She also did not want the old lady's family to know of her sudden death.
+She did not want the old lady's family to know of her sudden death.
 Later, funeral director George Henry Jackson stated that Merrifield did not want Ricketts' "two daughters to know she was dead or have anything to do with the funeral."

 On reading of the death in the local newspaper, Mrs Brewer reported her conversation with Merrifield to the police.
 The police immediately ordered a post-mortem, which discovered that Ricketts had died of phosphorus poisoning, attributed to the rodenticide Rodine.
 When the police searched the bungalow, they did not find any poison, but inquiries at a local chemist's revealed that Louisa Merrifield had recently purchased Rodine.
 She was legally required to sign the poison register.